 \section{Implementation}

-We have two working prototypes implementing the \OML language with suspended match constraints and partial type schemes, in which we have reproduced the various type-system features and examples presented in this work.
-One closely follows the constraint-based presentation described here. \footnote{ The other prototype is a direct implementation of type inference based on semi-unification which we discuss in \cref{sec:related-work}. } It is public and open-source, available at \url{https://github.com/johnyob/omniml}.
+We have a working prototype implementing the \OML language with suspended match constraints and partial type schemes, in which we have reproduced the various type-system features and examples presented in this work.
+The implementation closely follows the constraint-based presentation described in the previous section.
+It is public and open-source, available at \url{https://github.com/johnyob/omniml}.
 Its implementation is inspired by previous work such as \Inferno~\citep {Pottier/inferno@icfp2014, Pottier/inferno@opam}.
 It uses state-of-the-art ML type inference implementation techniques for efficiency, such as a Tarjan's union-find data structure for unification \citep*{journals/jacm/Tarjan75} and \emph{ranks} (or \emph{levels}) for efficient generalization \citep*{Remy/mleth}.
 Let us discuss a few salient points.

 \paragraph{Unification and scheduling}

 Each unsolved unification variable maintains a \emph{wait list} of suspended constraints that are blocked until the variable is unified with a concrete type.
 When such a unification occurs, the wait list is flushed: the suspended constraints are scheduled on the global constraint scheduler, which is responsible for eventually solving them.